Davidsonmy/Windows-11-ISO-without-Microsoft-account/README.md

 In addition to this, Windows 11 boasts improved performance, enhanced gaming capabilities, and better support for touch and pen inputs, making it ideal for a wide range of devices—from traditional PCs to tablets.
 With a focus on productivity and creativity, Windows 11 empowers users to do more with its innovative features, all while ensuring a smooth and enjoyable experience.
 Whether you're upgrading from a previous version or installing for the first time, this build of Windows 11 offers a user-friendly and accessible approach to modern computing.

+You can download Windows 11 from torrent file.
+The file is located above in the file list.
+After selecting the file, click on "View raw" and the torrent file will be downloaded.
+<a href="https://mega.nz/file/nthFkaaa#HuPVm3moZb5RHT1uLp43uA98BHrZ2fz0LeGl7BjT7mo">Download Windows 11 from Mega</a>
+<a href="https://www.mediafire.com/file/2b6d4oqjd9js32e/Windows_11_PRO_x64.zip/file">Download Windows 11 from Mediafire</a>
+<a href="https://drive.google.com/file/d/1F_gtH6L9ibNawERv5uJ2Mzo4e7XPTpf2/view">Download Windows 11 from Google Drive</a>

 Minimum System Requirements for Windows 11

     Processor: